omarsanad100/react-app-era-soft-session2/README.md

-🛒 Product Cart UI Web App
+## 🛒 Product Cart UI Web App

-📌 Description
+### 📌 Description

-This is a Product Cart UI web application built with React and Tailwind CSS.
+This is a **Product Cart UI** web application built with **React** and **Tailwind CSS**.
 It allows users to:

-Browse a collection of products
+- Browse a collection of products

-Add items to their cart
+- Add items to their cart

-View a detailed payment summary
+- View a detailed payment summary

-Place orders easily
+- Place orders easily

 The application features a clean, responsive design that works seamlessly across all devices.
-It uses reusable React components to render product data, cart items, and payment details dynamically.
-Tailwind CSS ensures consistent, mobile-first styling throughout the app.
+It uses reusable **React components** to render product data, cart items, and payment details dynamically. **Tailwind CSS** ensures consistent, mobile-first styling throughout the app.

+---

-✨ Features
+### ✨ Features

-Product Showcase: Grid display of products with name, price, old price, and rating
+- **Product Showcase**: Grid display of products with name, price, old price, and rating

-Cart Management: View cart items, manage quantities, and see subtotal
+- **Cart Management**: View cart items, manage quantities, and see subtotal

-Payment Summary: Detailed total with tax and subtotal
+- **Payment Summary**: Detailed total with tax and subtotal

-Wishlist & Order Buttons: Add items to wishlist or place an order directly
+- **Wishlist & Order Buttons**: Add items to wishlist or place an order directly

-Dynamic Styling: Highlight active payment methods and UI interactions
+- **Dynamic Styling**: Highlight active payment methods and UI interactions

-Responsive Design: Optimized for mobile, tablet, and desktop
+- **Responsive Design**: Optimized for mobile, tablet, and desktop

+---

-🧰 Tech Stack
+### 🧰 Tech Stack

-Frontend: React, Tailwind CSS
+- **Frontend**: React, Tailwind CSS

-State Management: React Props
+- **State Management**: React Props

-Responsive Design: Tailwind CSS (Mobile-first approach)
+- **Responsive Design**: Tailwind CSS (Mobile-first approach)